programminghistorian/jekyll/new-lesson-workflow.md

 If you use any images in your lesson, please give them consistent, serially numbered filenames that clearly relate to the lesson in which they will appear--ideally using the same hyphenated filename slug as the lesson itself (or an abbreviated version if the lesson title is rather long), followed by numbers to indicate which figure it is (For example, counting-frequencies-1.png, counting-frequencies-2.png, and so on.)
 Make sure the images are in web-friendly formats such as PNG or JPEG and sized appropriately (both in terms of pixels and bytes).

-When referencing the images in your lesson (ie the Markdown code), use the syntax described in our [Markdown Style Guide][markdown guide].

 ### Tables

 To create HTML tables, use the [extended table syntax](https://michelf.ca/projects/php-markdown/extra/#table).
 Do not use tables in an attempt to over-ride formatting on our site.
 HTML tables should only be used to represent tabular information.